Stabiae: The Second Complex

 The so-called Second Complex is a villa otium located on the edge of the Varano hill between the Villa del Pastore and Villa Arianna and separated by a narrow alley from the latter which because of its proximity is often confused as the same villa.
-The site was explored for the first time in 1762 by Karl Weber, in 1775 by Peter la Vega and finally in 1967 by Libero D'Orsi: only about 1000 sq. m has been brought to light.
+The site was explored for the first time in 1762 by Karl Weber, in 1775 by Pietro La Vega and finally in 1967 by Libero D'Orsi: only about 1000 m2 has been brought to light.

-The villa consists of two areas, the oldest around the peristyle which was built around the first century BC and the later part, probably widening or merging of an existing structure, dating back to the imperial age.
+The villa consists of two areas, the oldest around the peristyle which was built around the 1st-century BC and the later part, probably widening or emerging out of an existing structure, dating back to the imperial age.
 The peristyle has a portico on three sides and different areas including an oecus (lost following a landslide), and several scenic areas that looked out on the sea.
 On the west side there is a square fish pond with lead pipes and water spouts.
-The south side is a pseudo-portico adorned with columns resting on a wall, behind which lies the baths that includes a caldarium with a bathtub, a tepidarium also with tub and garden and a laconicum with domed roof and a kitchen.
-On the north side next to Ariana Villa are a triclinium, a cubiculum.
+The south side is a pseudoportico adorned with columns resting on a wall, behind which lies the baths that includes a caldarium with a bathtub, a tepidarium also with tub and garden and a laconicum with domed roof and a kitchen.
+On the north side next to Ariana Villa are a triclinium, and a cubiculum.

-Most of the villa's objects were taken away by the Bourbons, as well as part of the black and white geometric tessellated pavement; however the black walls in the third style are well preserved.
+Most of the villa's objects were taken away by the Bourbons, as well as part of the black and white geometric tessellated pavement; however, the black walls in the third style are well preserved.